F2A2: Flexible Fully-decentralized Approximate Actor-critic for Cooperative Multi-agent Reinforcement Learning: More Case Studies

 \subsection{Multi-Agent Deep Deterministic Policy Gradient (MADDPG)}

-Firstly, we introduce an early and special case, the MADDPG algorithm.
-MADDPG algorithm adopting the framework of CTDE, thus it allow the policies to use extra information to ease training so long as this information is not used at test time.
+MADDPG algorithm adopting the framework of CTDE.
+Thus, it allows the policies to use extra information to ease training so long as it is not used at test time.
 However, it is unnatural to do this with Q-learning, as the Q function generally cannot contain different information at training and test time.
-Thus, MADDPG propose a simple extension of actor-critic methods based on DDPG algorithm, where the critic is augmented with extra information about the policies of other agents.
+Thus, MADDPG proposes a simple extension of actor-critic methods based on the DDPG algorithm, where the critic is augmented with extra information about other agents' policies.

 Since the MADDPG algorithm is directly extended on the DDPG, the difference from the DDPG algorithm is that additional information of the other agents is introduced when train the centralized critic.
-For each agent, it is still essentially completing a single agent task.
+For each agent, it is still essentially completing a single-agent task.
 Therefore, there is no shared parameter between agents, which means $\psi_{sh}=\varnothing$ and $\phi_{sh}=\varnothing$.
-Because this paper focuses on collaboration problem, a small modifications to MADDPG are made here.
+Because this paper focuses on the collaboration problem, minor modifications to MADDPG are made here.
 That is, all agents share a centralized Q-value function, which means $\phi_{in}^i=\varnothing$.
 The objective function for each agent $i$ in actor and critic phases can be reformulated as

 where the expectations are take on $\boldsymbol{o}, \boldsymbol{a}, \boldsymbol{c}, \boldsymbol{o'} \sim \mathcal{D}$ because the DDPG algorithm are off-policy algorithm, and $\mathcal{D}$ is the shared experience replay buffer; $\boldsymbol{\pi} := \left\{\pi^i_{\psi_{in}^i}\right\}$ represents the policy of each agent; $\psi_{in}^i$ and $\phi_{sh}$ represent the independent actor parameter and shared critic parameter respectively; $Q^{\boldsymbol{\pi},i}_{tg}:=c^i + \gamma Q^{\boldsymbol{\pi},i}_{\phi_{sh}}\left(\boldsymbol{o'},\boldsymbol{\pi}(\boldsymbol{o'})\right)$.